Born 11 months, 11 days ago

 Career (View All)

 Zihao's very special treasures!

 Favorite Color(s): None

-Likes: working at dig sites, making new discoveries, meditating, reading, and puzzles
+Likes: working at dig sites, making new discoveries, cooking, meditating, reading, and puzzles

-Dislikes: idiots damaging fragile and irreplaceable artifacts, graffiti, threats to those under his protection, cave-ins, and forgery
+Dislikes: idiots damaging fragile and irreplaceable artifacts, burning food, graffiti, threats to those under his protection, cave-ins, and forgery

 Favorite Food: Cosette's Floral Tea

 Other: Omnivore, Toyhouse